 Can you wear photochromic lenses at night?

-Yes.
-At night, in the absence of the sun’s UV rays, photochromic lenses are completely clear, just like a standard pair of eyeglasses.
-If you have a pair of Transitions XTRActive® style mirrors, there will still be a slight tint and reflection in the lenses, but your visibility will not be affected.
+Absolutely!
+At night, in the absence of the sun’s UV rays, photochromic lenses are clear, just like a standard pair of eyeglasses.

 How long do photochromic lenses last?